-168 Review of compensation and associated payments
+168 Review of compensation

-(1) An insurer may, from time to time, review a person's entitlement to compensation.

-(2) On a review, the insurer may terminate, suspend, decrease or increase an entitlement.
+- (1) If an insurer considers a person's entitlement to compensation under this Act may have changed, the insurer may review the person's entitlement to compensation under this Act. - (2) On the review, the insurer may terminate, suspend, decrease or increase the person's entitlement to compensation under this Act.

-See also chapter 4A, part 4 for reviews of entitlement to compensation under chapter 4A.
+See also chapter 4A, part 4 for reviews of entitlement to compensation under that chapter.